hapipal/hapipal.com/lib/content/getting-started.md

     // ...
 ```

 The main takeaway from here is that, out of the box, we get an in-memory database.
-This is just fine for our purposes as our data doesn't matter too much here (sorry, Paldo!), so it's okay for it to disappear every time our server shuts down.
+This is just fine for our purposes as our data doesn't particularly matter (sorry, Paldo!), so it's okay for it to disappear every time our server shuts down.
 Just be aware to not expect any of the data we setup in the rest of the tutorial to hang around.
 In our examples, we'll act as if our data is reliable and persistent.

-If you'd like to use a persistent data store, you may set an actual `filename` for SQLite3 to store data rather than `':memory:'`, or configure knex to use a PostgreSQL connection, for example.
+> If you'd rather not keep recreating riddles, you may set `filename` to a path to a file to which SQLite3 will write your data.
+>
+> Create a file with extension `.db` (the extension doesn't matter to SQLite; `.db` is just a common convention).
+We'll call ours `riddles.db`.
+Then, update your manifest as follows:
+>
+> ```js
+> //...
+> $base: {
+>     migrateOnStart: true,
+>     knex: {
+>         client: 'sqlite3',
+>         useNullAsDefault: true,
+>         connection: {
+>             filename: 'riddles.db' // relative path to a sqlite database file (relative to the directory in which you run the command to start the server)
+>         },
+>         migrations: {
+>             stub: Schwifty.migrationsStubPath
+>         }
+>     }
+> }
+>
+> ```
+>
+> In fact, there's already a sqlite database, prepopulated with a handful of riddles, [available in the example application repo](https://github.com/hapipal/examples/blob/master/paldo-riddles/riddles.db).
+As an exercise for the reader, try setting `filename` with an environment variable (as would usually be done in a production deployment (and how the examples repo is setup))
+>

 Phew!
 That was a pile of words and theory!
 Sorry about that.
 Let's first check everything's still working: